gamma-opt/spro-notes/course/content/chapter_3/1-chance_constraints.md

 The first alternative is to impose that we require {eq}`static_eq` to be feasible for any realisation of $\xi$ within a set of realisations $U \subseteq \Xi$.
 This is strongly tied with the notion of robust optimisation and, as such, we will put on hold and discuss at a later moment in these notes.

-The other consist of enforcing that the *probability* of {eq}`static_eq` holding is at least a given threshold.
+The other consists of enforcing that the *probability* of {eq}`static_eq` holding is at least a given threshold.
 Probabilistic constraints as such are often called *chance constraints* in the stochastic programming literature.

 ```{admonition} Static models
 :class: note